Your practical Zendesk setup guide for a seamless rollout

 • Social Media: You can link your company's Facebook and X (formerly Twitter) accounts to handle DMs and public posts as tickets.

-• Voice: If you have phone support, Zendesk Talk can be integrated to manage calls.
+• Voice: If you have phone support, Zendesk Talk can be integrated to manage calls seamlessly.

 Defining your hours of operation

 Unless you have a team working 24/7, you'll want to set up your business hours and holidays.
-This lets customers know when you're around, but more importantly, it controls your automations and Service Level Agreements (SLAs).
-For instance, with business hours set, the clock on a ticket that arrives late Friday won’t start ticking until Monday morning, giving your team a fair shot at hitting their response time goals.
+This lets customers know when you're around, and it helps control your automations and Service Level Agreements (SLAs).
+For instance, with business hours set, the clock on a ticket that arrives late Friday won’t start ticking until Monday morning, giving your team a fair opportunity to hit their response time goals.

-While Zendesk’s built-in channels are a good starting point, sometimes you need knowledge from other tools to answer customer questions.
-An AI tool like eesel AI can connect to your Zendesk instance and start learning from all your company knowledge, no matter where it lives.
-This means you can provide consistent, AI-powered support across every channel, right from the beginning.
+While Zendesk’s built-in channels provide a robust starting point, you can also connect knowledge from other tools.
+An AI tool like eesel AI can complement your Zendesk instance by learning from your company knowledge, no matter where it lives.
+This allows you to provide consistent support across every channel, right from the beginning.

 Phase 2: Making Zendesk do the heavy lifting

 Okay, your foundation is in place.
 Now it's time to make Zendesk work for you.
 This part is all about setting up business rules to handle repetitive tasks, send tickets to the right agents, and make sure customers get timely replies.
-This is where Zendesk really starts to pay off, but it can also be the trickiest part of the setup.
+This is where Zendesk's scalability really shines.

 Understanding triggers vs. automations

 Zendesk has two main types of rules: triggers and automations.
-It’s pretty important to know which is which:
+Knowing how to use each will help you build a more efficient workflow:

 • Triggers are based on events and happen immediately after a ticket is created or updated.
-A classic example is a trigger that instantly sends an "We got your email!" confirmation to a customer.
+A classic example is a trigger that instantly sends a confirmation to a customer.
 Another could be one that assigns a high priority if a ticket contains the word "urgent."

 • Automations are based on time and run on a schedule (roughly every hour).
-You use these for things that depend on time passing, like sending a follow-up on a pending ticket after two days or automatically closing a solved ticket after a week.
+You use these for things that depend on time passing, like sending a follow-up on a pending ticket or automatically closing a solved ticket after a set period.

 An image displaying the Zendesk workflows, a crucial part of a successful Zendesk setup guide.